Oil gains on stimulus optimism ahead of Biden inauguration

 NEW YORK (Reuters) - Oil prices climbed with U.S. stock markets on Tuesday ahead of Joe Biden’s inauguration as U.S. president on optimism that more government stimulus will eventually lift global economic growth.

-Wall Street’s main indexes rose after upbeat earnings from big U.S. banks and expected comments from U.S. Treasury Secretary nominee Janet Yellen for hefty fiscal spending ahead of Biden’s inauguration on Wednesday.
+Wall Street’s main indexes rose after upbeat earnings from big U.S. banks and comments from U.S. Treasury Secretary nominee Janet Yellen ahead of Biden’s inauguration on Wednesday.

-“The (oil) complex is seeing a steady start with the help of an equity rally that appears related to expected stimulus from both the Biden White House as well as the Fed,” said Jim Ritterbusch, president of Ritterbusch and Associates in Galena, Illinois.

-Yellen will urge lawmakers to “act big” on the next coronavirus relief package, adding that the benefits outweigh the costs of a higher debt burden.
+Yellen urged lawmakers to “act big” on the next coronavirus relief package, adding that the benefits outweigh the costs of a higher debt burden.

 “As we are approaching the beginning of the Biden administration era in the U.S., traders now have their hopes up for a rapid positive effect on markets coming from the promised ($1.9 trillion) stimulus package,” said Rystad Energy’s head of oil markets, Bjornar Tonhaugen.